Minister was dishonest claiming Accra is 85% clean – Suhuyini

 Source: 3 News

-Member of Parliament for Tamale North, Alhassan Suhuyini, has said Sanitation Minister, Cecilia Abena Dapaah was dishonest after claiming that the government was 85 per cent through to making Accra the cleanest city in Africa.
+Member of Parliament for Tamale North, Alhassan Sayibu Suhuyini, has said Sanitation Minister, Cecelia Dapaah, was dishonest after claiming that the government was 85 per cent through to making Accra the cleanest city in Africa.

 He revealed that filth has engulfed most parts of the city and there are also not enough bins around, a situation he said defeats the remarks of the minister.